- Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

 The core has been verified through extensive synthesis, place and route and simulation runs.
 It has also been embedded in several products, and is proven in FPGA technologies.

-The core is available in ASIC (synthesizable HDL) and FPGA (netlist) forms, and includes everything required for successful implementation:
+The core is available in ASIC (RTL) or FPGA (netlist) forms, and includes everything required for successful implementation.
+The ASIC version includes

 Sophisticated HDL Testbench (self checking)